anentropic/hypothesis-grammar/README.md

 The output will always be a flat list of token strings.
 If you want a sentence you can just `" ".join(example)`.

 But the grammar doesn't have to describe text, it might represent a sequence of actions for example.
 In that case you might want to convert your result tokens into object instances, which could be done via a lookup table.

+(But if you're generating action sequences for tests then probably you should check out Hypothesis' [stateful testing](https://hypothesis.readthedocs.io/en/latest/stateful.html) features first)

 ## Grammar details